androlo/comparison_framework/README.md

 ### Chapter 13

-This is the most recent chapter, and, much like the previous chapter on dimensional analysis.
+This is the most recent chapter, and will therefore likely have the most issues.

 ### Appendices